bartificer/programming-by-stealth/docs/pbs18.md

 pbs.say("AFTER: " + s);
 ```

-Note that if you leave off the `g` flag, only the first match will get replaced.
+Note that, if you leave off the `g` flag, only the first match will get replaced.

-Now lets look at the more complex option for the replacement, a callback.
-The callback will be run once for every match (if the RE does not have a `g` flag only one match will be found).
-It will be called with the full matching string as the first argument, followed by each sub-match as subsequent arguments.
+Now let's look at the more complex option for the replacement: a callback.
+The callback will be run once for every match (if the RE does not have a `g` flag, only one match will be found).
+It will be called with the full matching string as the first argument, followed by each submatch as subsequent arguments.
 The callback should return the replacement text as a string.

-We can use this technique to do mathematical calculations in our replacement, e.g., the following will replace all Fahrenheit temperatures with their celsius equivalents:
+We can use this technique to do mathematical calculations in our replacement.
+For example the following will replace all Fahrenheit temperatures with their Celsius equivalents:

 ```javascript
 var s = "It's 104F today - that's just too hot.
 80F is hot enough for me!";